This post contains affiliate links. Please read my disclosure policy to learn more.

 Can You Microwave Take-Out Boxes?

-Most cardboard take-out boxes are designed to be one time use boxes are are likely not microwaveable.
+Most cardboard take-out boxes are designed to be one-time use boxes are likely not microwaveable.
 These boxes may contain pieces of metal or have a wax coating.

 Before microwaving any cardboard take-out boxes, look to see if they are marked microwave safe.

 Can You Put Pizza Boxes In The Microwave?

 Again, as with other cardboard pizza boxes, most take-out pizza boxes are made to be used once.
 Most pizza boxes are not microwaveable.